lexibank/tlopo/out/vol3/chapter6.md

 ### 4.1. _Cerbera_ spp.
 (Apocynaceae)

 Three _Cerbera_ species are associated with mangrove swamps.
 All three grow in coastal locations and are often associated with muddy habitats.
-Two, _Cerbera manghas_ and _Cerbera manghas_ (syn. _Cerbera floribunda_), are similar to each other, and some languages treat them as a single taxon.
+Two, _Cerbera manghas_ and _Cerbera floribunda_, are similar to each other, and some languages treat them as a single taxon.
 They are trees 10-20 m tall and about a metre in girth.
 The third, _Cerbera odollam_, is a large shrub or small tree about 10m in height.
 All three have shiny green leaves and sweet-scented white flowers with a red (_Cerbera manghas_) or yellow (_Cerbera odollam_) centre.
 The seed is surrounded by a thick fibrous husk which gives the fruit buoyancy and makes for easy dispersal on ocean currents.

 The genus is named after Cerberus, the Greek mythological dog of Hades, because all its parts are highly toxic: they contain cerberin, a substance that blocks electric impulses in mammals, including the heart beat.
 Even smoke from burning _Cerbera_ wood is toxic.
 In parts of the Pacific _Cerbera_ sap was used to poison animals and people ([Powell 1976](../sources/Powell1976), [Tomlinson 1986](../sources/Tomlinson1986)).
 [Whistler](../sources/Whistler1992) ([1992](../sources/Whistler1992)) reports that the fruit was eaten by suicides in the Marquesas.
 On Waya Island an extract of the bark in oil was used to exorcise demons ([Gardner & Pawley 2006](../sources/GardnerandPawley2006)).